Skip to content

 When using VS Code with WSL:

-• File permissions: Ensure the WSL user has write access to the Windows prompts directory
+• File permissions: Ensure the WSL user has write access to ~/.copilot/agents/

 • Git operations: Git runs in the WSL environment; ensure git is installed in WSL

-If agents aren't found, verify the prompts directory exists:
+If agents aren't found, verify the agent directory exists: